-After a year of remote working and uncertainty, with almost 90% of offices closed in the UK, many organizations are ramping up their plans to transition to the ‘new normal,’ being mindful of the threats of new variants and potential future lockdowns.
-Against this backdrop, some worrying reports are appearing regarding some call centre staff being monitored by their webcams whilst working from home.
+After over a year of remote working and uncertainty, many organizations are ramping up their plans to transition to the ‘new normal,’ being mindful of the threats of the new variants and potential future restrictions or even lockdowns.
+Against this backdrop, worrying reports have appeared regarding some call centre staff being monitored by their webcams whilst working from home.
 One important lesson a few very large companies learned in 2020 is that if they are seen not to be ethical, inclusive or interested in sustainability, then their customers will walk away and their share prices will drop.
 The result is that they can become a repellent for talent.

 Hybrid working looks set to shape the future of work looks to be a blend of remote and flexible working with a new form of hot desking, as rows of workstations are replaced with more areas for ad hoc team and brainstorming meetings.
 So, as leaders move from being operational to more strategic and organizations start to restructure and plan out elaborate new office layouts to be Covid-secure, it’s key to consider how to look after your most valuable resource – your human talent; here are 8 ways to do so:

 1. Compassionate Leadership will be required in the new normal:

 With an ultimate phased return to office working, as with any Change Programme, leaders must actively listen to their teams, communicate more than ever, and be empathetic to the array of issues they are dealing with.
 No one knows what the medium and long-term psychological impact of Covid-19 will be, but it is clear that many people are struggling with a sense of loss, not only of the awful tragedy of losing loved ones, but also the perceived loss of a whole year of their lives, along with a range of missed opportunities.

 2. Conduct Employee Engagement and Pulse Surveys to find out what your Team Members really want and think: